 Hosting a backyard wedding is a great way to save money on your celebration.

-But like any outdoor event, the costs of hosting an outdoor wedding can quickly add up.
+But like any outdoor event, the costs of hosting an outdoor wedding can add up.

-Luckily, there are a few simple things you can do to create an amazing wedding celebration without breaking the bank.
+Luckily, there are a few simple things you can do to create an amazing wedding celebration on a budget.

 Create a budget.